 Q: Can someone else send in my ballot for me?

 A: All ballots come with a postage-paid return envelope and can be placed back in your mailbox for pickup by the postal service.
 They can also be dropped off at a voter service center or drop box.
 If you are unable to return your ballot due to a disability or illness, you may designate someone to pick up and deliver your ballot.
 Ensure your ballot return envelope is sealed and signed before returning.

 Q: If someone votes in person at a voter service center, how do you know they didn’t already send in a mail ballot and are voting twice?

-A: Each ballot contains a barcode that is unique to the voter, which prevents a voter from voting more than once.
+A: Each ballot return envelope contains a barcode that is unique to the voter, which prevents a voter from voting more than once.
 If a voter’s mail ballot was already received and scanned, they would not be allowed to vote in-person if they went to a voter service center.
 Likewise, if someone votes in-person at a voter service center, their mail ballot will be canceled.